 - Flattering slim cut that’s roomy enough for stylin’ your airtime

 - A competitively priced jacket that does it all

 The SingleTrack’s fully sealed 2.5 layer waterproof fabric breathes well, keeps you dry and causes no more clamminess than is typical for waterproof garments.
 It balances temperatures well, so you’ll stay warm when you’re stopped but won’t overheat when you’re pedalling.

 It has a rollaway hood at the top that tucks neatly into the collar and a subtle dropped hem at the bottom that’s adjustable to keep drafts and moisture at bay.
 The sleeves are also a generous length with adjustable cuffs and zippered underarm vents for when things get a bit heated.
 It also packs down reasonably small, but not tiny, when not in use.

-It’s a slimming, flattering jacket which didn't flap at high speeds yet afforded me the space to pull some funky shapes on the bike without moving position or leaving me feeling like I was confined in a straitjacket!
+Its slim-fit is flattering and it didn't flap at high speeds yet afforded me the space to pull some funky shapes on the bike without moving position or leaving me feeling like I was confined in a straitjacket!

 - Exceptional eVent fabric is waterproof and breathable